sleuthfi/sleuth-kit-rs/README.md

 ### Installing Sleuth Kit

-Once the sleuth-kit crate is published, you can install it using Cargo:
+You can install the latest version of the Sleuth Kit using Cargo:

 ```bash
 cargo install sleuth-kit